iandol/iRecTests/README.md

 # iRecTests

-The iRec uses TCP and UDP.
+See https://staff.aist.go.jp/k.matsuda/iRecHS2/index_e.html for the latest software version.

+The iRecHS2 is a low-cost and high-data-quality eyetracker that utilises FLIR machine vision cameras.
+The windows UI interface uses TCP and UDP for communication with other experimental software.
 TCP sends commands to start and stop streaming online data that is returned as lines of text via TCP.
 You can read all the data in the buffer then process lines, but for online you are usually only interested in the latest sample, so can throw everything but the last few lines (you can smooth the data if you have several samples).
 UDP is used to send fast markers to be saved with the data.
 TCP data is 8bit byte strings, USP is 32bit signed integers (int32).

+There is a some Psychopy sample code, but for PTB it isn't too difficult to set up.
+We use our experiment framework opticka which has a manager that interfaces with the iRecHS2 to handle calibration, validation, drift correction and managing the use of fixation windows etc.

 ## Install Opticka